quixio/quix-streams/src/StreamingDataFrames/docs/upgrading-legacy.md

 These metadata were passed to Kafka topics as messages.

-Quix Streams >=2.0 has deprecated the metadata messages, and they are silently ommitted during processing.
+Quix Streams >=2.0 has deprecated the metadata messages, and they are silently omitted during processing.